EliAndrewC/l7r/rules/04-schools.md

 * lunge

 **Special Ability:**
-You add your Water instead of Fire to your rolled damage dice.
+You always roll 10 dice when rolling initiative, keeping the usual number as action dice.

 **First Dan:**
-Roll one extra die on double attack, lunge, and wound check rolls.
+Roll one extra die on double attack, iaijutsu, and wound check rolls.

 **Second Dan:**
-You get a free raise on wound checks.
+You get a free raise on iaijutsu rolls.

 **Third Dan:**
-After you make any type of attack roll, you may lower your TN to be hit by 5 for the next time that you are attacked this round to get a bonus of 3X on your attack roll, where X is your attack skill.
+When you spend a void point, you may add 3X to any future wound check this combat after seeing the roll, where X is your attack skill.
-If a successful or unsuccessful parry is made against your attack, you do not suffer the TN penalty.

 **Fourth Dan:**
-Raise your current and maximum Water by 1.
-Raising your Water now costs 5 fewer XP.
+Raise your current and maximum Fire by 1.
+Raising your Fire now costs 5 fewer XP.
-Once per turn, you may lunge as an interrupt action at the cost of 1 action die.
+When you miss the TN on a double attack roll by less than 20, you are still considered to have hit, but you deal no extra damage.

 **Fifth Dan:**
-After a successful wound check, you may add X to a future wound check this combat, where X is the amount by which the wound check exceeded the light wound total.
+After you deal light wounds which result in the defender taking one or more serious wounds, their light wound total is reset to 15 instead of 0.

 ## Mirumoto Bushi School